Intimate Partner Sexual Violence

 If you have been hurt or injured and think you need immediate medical treatment, call 999, or call NHS 24 on 111 for physical or mental health advice.

-When women are living with an abusive man, it can be almost impossible to have the time and space to analyse what’s going on, to identify and name his behaviour, or her own behaviour and how she is coping with his abuse.
-Women sometimes take years to see the sexual abuse that happened to them, because even when a woman is able to leave the abuser, her priority is almost always finding a safe place where he will not find her, ensuring the safety and wellbeing of her children, trying to be financially stable, negotiating the benefits system and the housing market.
+Women sometimes take years to see the sexual abuse that happened to them, because even when a woman is able to leave the abuser, her priority is almost always finding a safe place where he will not find her, ensuring the safety and wellbeing of herself and any children, trying to be financially stable, negotiating the benefits system and the housing market.
 She may also be navigating her way through the criminal justice system if the abuser has been charged with crimes of violence against her or her children and trying to recover from the trauma she has been living with for years.

-Pornography is also a factor in Intimate Partner Sexual Violence (IPSV) and the abuse of women in pornography.
-Pornography shows severe acts of violence against women and these are often played out in IPSV where the abuser expects his partner to act out or replicate the acts he has viewed online.
+Pornography can also a factor in Intimate Partner Sexual Violence (IPSV) and the abuse of women in pornography has become almost a norm with increasing numbers of women reporting levels of violence and coercion into taking part in sex acts they do not feel comfortable with and may be passed off as “rough sex” by their partner.
+Mainstream pornography frequently shows severe acts of violence against women and these are often played out in IPSV where the abuser expects his partner to act out or replicate the acts he has viewed online.

 Like all aspects of domestic abuse, intimate partner sexual violence is probably the least reported crime in the UK, and arguably across the world.
 In this information sheet we’re not talking about ‘marital rape’ or ‘partner rape’ because the spectrum of sexual violence and abuse within the context of domestic abuse is often invisible and, for some women, difficult to identify.
 Many women struggle to name intimate partner sexual violence if physical violence or threats have not been involved.